tomifuchi/css-exercises/flex/06-flex-layout/README.md

 ### Self Check

 - The header is at the top of the page, the footer is at the bottom, and they stay in place if you resize your screen.
+Yes, they stayed the same.
 - The header and footer have padding.
+Yes it's about 15px
 - The links in the header and footer are pushed to either side.
+Yes, using space-between to do it.
 - There is space between the links in the header and footer.
+Yes, using gaps.
 - The footer has a light gray background (`#eeeeee`).
+Eh, mine is #ccc but it's close enough.
 - The logo, input and buttons are centered in the screen.
+Absolutely, column and using align items to do so.
 - The buttons have an appropriate amount of padding.
+Of course  10px of paddings
 - There is space between the logo, input and buttons.
+They do now, using gap propertise with 7px.